Afro Samurai: Films

-In an Associated Press interview in 2007, Okazaki confirmed there would be a sequel to the anime series, and that it would air on Paramount Network.
+In an Associated Press interview in 2007, Okazaki confirmed there would be a sequel to the anime series, and that it would air on Spike.
 In 2008, the sequel was announced to be a television film, Afro Samurai: Resurrection, with Lucy Liu and Mark Hamill joining the cast.
-Hip hop artist The RZA also came back to provide the soundtrack for the film.
+Hip hop artist The RZA returned to provide the soundtrack of the film.
 Afro Samurai: Resurrection debuted on Spike on January 25, 2009.
 On July 16, 2009, Afro Samurai: Resurrection was nominated for an Emmy in the "Outstanding Animated Program (for programming one hour or more)" category in the 61st Primetime Emmy Awards and the Creative Arts Emmy Awards.
 At the Emmy awards, Afro Samurai: Resurrection lost to Destination Imagination, a television film based on Foster's Home for Imaginary Friends.
 The art director of Afro Samurai: Resurrection, Shigemi Ikeda, won an Emmy for his work on Resurrection, which is the first ever awarded for work on a Japanese-animated production.
 Afro Samurai: Resurrection was the first Japanese anime to be nominated for and win an Emmy.
 Late 2009 also saw the release of Afro Samurai: Complete Murder Sessions on Blu-ray and DVD.
 A 4-disc collection of both Afro Samurai Director's Cut and Afro Samurai: Resurrection, together in one complete boxset.

-Announced at the 2006 San Diego Comic-Con International, a live action version of the series is said to be in the making.
+Announced at the 2006 San Diego Comic-Con, a live action version of the series is said to be in the making.
 On July 21, 2011, Gonzo K.K. announced that Indomina Group had obtained the rights to produce the film, with Samuel L. Jackson, Jasbinder Singh Mann (Indomina Group Vice Chairman and CEO), Shin Ishikawa (Gonzo Studios) as producers; Eli Selden of Anonymous Content as executive producer.
 Production, however, stalled when Indomina Group suspended North American operations and shut its US office.

 Video games

 In 2005, Gonzo had awarded Namco Bandai Games exclusive rights to publish two Afro Samurai video games, as announced that year.
 The debut trailer of the first game was released at the company's Editor's Day presentation.
 Afro Samurai was released for the Xbox 360 and PlayStation 3 on January 27, 2009.
-A sequel, titled Afro Samurai 2: Revenge of Kuma was released for the PlayStation 4 and Microsoft Windows on September 22, 2015.
+A sequel, titled Afro Samurai 2: Revenge of Kuma, was released for the PlayStation 4 and Microsoft Windows on September 22, 2015.
 The game was developed by Redacted Studios and published by Versus Evil.
-An Xbox One version was planned to be released on October 9, 2015, but after the negative reception of the game, it was never released.
+An Xbox One version was planned to be released on October 9, 2015; however, after the negative reception of the game, it was never released.
 The game was eventually delisted in November 2015, due to the negative reception.